My shopping cart

 You should handle your sunglasses with care.
-This means gently putting on and off your sunglasses, and making sure you that you don't stretch or bend their temples.
-These bad boys are durable, not indestructible
+This means gently pulling on and off your sunglasses, and making sure you that you don't stretch or bend their temples.
+These bad boys are durable, not indestructible.

 To clean lenses, it’s best to use a gentle lens solution.
 Apply it to the microfiber cloth, not to the lenses themselves.
 Lenses in rimless frames feature drill holes, while lenses in standard frames have screw holes.
 If liquids constantly enter these holes, this can have an adverse effect in the long term.

 If you do not have a microfiber cloth present, lukewarm water and a drop of PH-neutral liquid soap (we love Dawn!) provide the best cleaning results.
 Try holding your glasses on the side of the frames you are cleaning.
 This helps avoid warping or, even worse, breakage of the frames.

 Take care of your sunglasses at the beach.
 Make sure to keep your sunglasses inside your beach bag while you're not wearing them, as the sand and sea water can cause major damages.
 Salty water is the biggest enemy of metal and anti-reflecting coating (this includes excessive sweating too) and the sand can scratch the lenses or get stuck between the frame and it is very hard to clean it out.

 Never put them face down onto a surface.
 Scratches can be very annoying and they can ruin your lenses.

 Hopefully these tips help you keep your sunglasses in top shape!
 If you have any questions or issues caring for your frames, please reach out to us at email@example.com and we will be happy to assist you!